10 Levels of Wounding and How to Heal Them

-The most important factor with this category is you cannot heal these with self-help.
-Just as you cannot set your own broken leg or give yourself surgery, you need external help with these.
+The most important factor with this category is you cannot always heal these with self-help.
+Just as you cannot set your own broken leg or give yourself surgery, you often need external help with these.

 Especially with depression, there are thought distortions that go like this: “I can think my way out of this if I try hard enough” or “I will prove there is nothing wrong with me by not accepting any help”.
 These thoughts are completely counter-productive when it comes to healing.
 If you suffer from these categories of wounding, you will continue to be in pain until you genuinely seek and allow yourself to receive help.
 The simple act of going to therapy in the first place was a big step for me, and it took years for me to become comfortable with it.

 I take Wellbutrin for depression, and it has made a huge difference in my quality of life.
 Without it, I was locked in a constant battle with my brain, which sapped my energy and made life a bleak struggle for emotional survival.
-Being well medicated has made it possible for me to do the other healing work I’ve done.
+Being well-medicated has made it possible for me to do the other healing work I’ve done.

-Just like you can’t heal a broken bone until it is set back into place, for me medication was a prerequisite to being able to begin to heal.
+Just like you can’t heal a broken bone until it is set back into place, for me, medication was a prerequisite to being able to begin to heal.
 If you think of your self-esteem and self-worth as filling a gas tank, depression is like having a hole in your tank.
 No matter how many healthy and nourishing experiences you have, the goodness just drains out.
 You have to patch the hole before you will see lasting results from personal growth and self-help.

 Trauma is any overwhelming experience that your body-mind system cannot cope with at the time.
 It might be emotional pain or physical pain, and you may not remember what the event was.
 It can also be the accumulation of years of living in a home with abuse or neglect.

 This category of wounding is healed through becoming aware of and nurturing your connection to a larger Something.
 Humans need context; we need to know we are an intrinsically valuable part of a larger system.
 What you believe in isn’t as important as your felt sense of your connection to it.

 Our deepest nature is as creative beings.
 That creativity looks different in each of us, but we all have something unique and wonderful to bring forth in the world.
 When that creative urge is blocked, it stops vital energy from flowing through us from Spirit out into the world.
 We each need to deeply know that our unique contribution is needed.

-Creating from our true selves, while listening within for inspiration, brings us into right relationship with God.
+Creating from our true selves, while listening within for inspiration, brings us into right relationship with Spirit.
 Offering our creations to a community that receives and appreciates them creates an energetic loop that feeds us.
 This is an essential part of our spiritual nourishment.

 My understanding of this process comes from the Artist’s Way and my own exploration of intuitive artmaking and writing.